 Located in Paris, at the heart of Europe’s largest hospital, The Pitié-Salpêtrière Hospital, the Institute of Myology was created in 1996 under the leadership of an association of patients and their parents, the AFM-Telethon.

 Our goal: to promote the existence, recognition and development of myology as a separate discipline.
 Whether diseased, healthy, injured, athletic, or ageing … muscle, on which our vital functions depend, has become a real innovative model for medical research.

 With a patient focus, the Institute of Myology coordinates the medical management, basic, applied and clinical research and education.
 It is an international reference centre that participates in numerous trials and clinical studies, mainly concerning neuromuscular diseases but also muscle damage related to high performance sports or ageing.

-Today, the Institute of Myology boasts 250 experts of muscle and its diseases, 28,270 patient records since its beginning, 4100 annual consultations, a myology research centre…
+Today, the Institute of Myology boasts 250 experts of muscle and its diseases, more than 30 800 patient records since its beginning, 4200 annual consultations, a myology research centre…